DragonicDefson/DragonicDefson/README.md

 - 👨‍💻 I post projects occasionally on my GitHub, not in a full schedule due to other bigger projects that are on my mind!
 - 👀 I’m interested in ..
 Literally every aspect of technology, one day not behind my computer, is not a day in my life.
 - 🌱 I’m currently learning .NET MAUI, and I'm planning to get into Blazer!
-- 📫 How to reach me, I'm really a loner, so yeah.. just don't..
+- 📫 How to reach me?
+Honestly, I'm really a loner, so yeah.. just don't.

 ## What I like to listen while I'm coding.